CloudGeometry/cg-devx-docs/docs/operators_guide/installation/quickstart.md

 ## Get CG DevX CLI

-CG DevX CLI simplifies initial setup of CG DevX reference architecture and further management of the platform.
+The CG DevX CLI simplifies initial setup of the CG DevX reference architecture and further management of the platform.
-The setup process is intended to be executed from an operator's machine and will create a local folder (`~/.cgdevx`) containing tools, local version of GitOps repository, and configuration files.
+The setup process is intended to be executed from an operator's machine and will create a local folder (`~/.cgdevx`) containing tools, a local version of GitOps repository, and configuration files.
 All subsequent commands should be executed from the same machine, as they will rely on a data created by setup process.

-You could allow other users to manage CG DevX installation by transferring state file (`state.yaml`) and certificates (`cgdevx_ed*`, `cgdevx_k8s*`) from the local folder to another machine.
+You can allow other users to manage CG DevX installation by transferring the state file (`state.yaml`) and certificates (`cgdevx_ed*`, `cgdevx_k8s*`) from the local folder to another machine.
 Please note that this user should have the same access level to K8s cluster as one who provisioned the system.
-Additional permissions and configuration changes may be required depending on authentication options used for cloud provider.
+Additional permissions and configuration changes may be required depending on authentication options used for the cloud provider.

-## Installing CG DevX reference architecture
+## Installing the CG DevX reference architecture

-Once installed the CLI,
+Once you install the CLI,
-you should be able to provision a cluster using [`setup`](./cli_commands.md#setup) command.
+you should be able to provision a cluster using the [`setup`](./cli_commands.md#setup) command.

-CG DevX CLI tool will provide detailed information on setup process progress, and provide you with platform user credentials.
+The CG DevX CLI tool will provide detailed information on setup process progress, and provide you with platform user credentials.
 Please store them safely.